born2snipe/gamepad4j/README.md

 Gamepad4J
 =========

 A simple, elegant and powerful API for using gamepads like the Xbox 360 or DualShock 3 pad in Java-based games.

-Release 1.0 planned before end of 2014 (releases on SourceForge).
+*Release 1.0 planned for Nov/Dec 2014*

 Features